Ballard, July 2019

 The Sheriff’s log had the usual entries: speeding tickets and warnings, failing to stop, accidents, DUIs, defective head and taillights, domestic violence, mooring on public landings, dogs fighting, noise, theft, forgery, stolen vehicle recovery (in Federal Way), a beached, dead seal moving with the tide.

-Perhaps the most substantive Orcas issue being reported revolved around housing: there isn’t enough low cost housing for workers serving tourists and residents.
-What was full time rental property is being repurposed as short term rental property, often owned by absentee landlords.
+Perhaps the most substantive Orcas issue reported revolved around housing: there isn’t enough low-cost housing for workers serving tourists and residents.
+Full time rental property is being repurposed as short-term rental property, often owned by absentee landlords.

 Real estate is expensive on Orcas and workers can’t afford the rents landlords need to justify the investment.
-On the other hand, short term Airbnb and VRBO rentals to tourist has become a good investment and some long term rentals have been turned into short term.
+On the other hand, short-term Airbnb and Vrbo rentals to tourist have become desirable investments and some long-term rentals have been turned into short-term.
 Affordable housing is becoming less available.

-Once through Thatcher Pass and while Yvonne read the Sounder, I walked around the Salish observing.
-People outside on the decks had their phones and cameras out, awed by a kind of landscape they’re never seen before; small islands, rocks really, home to a few trees; big islands, mountains rising out of the sea, covered with fir; gliding sail boats, churning power boats, white and green ferries dotted the water between the islands, each setting its own course; no highway here.
-Soon I could see the Orcas hamlet of Olga a few miles away to the north, on the east side of the entrance to East Sound, with Mt Constitution rising 2400 ft above it.
+Once through Thatcher Pass and while Yvonne read the Sounder, I walked around the Samish observing.
+People outside on the decks had their phones and cameras out, awed by a landscape they’re never seen before; small islands, rocks really, home to a few trees; big islands, mountains rising out of the sea, covered with fir; gliding sail boats, churning power boats, white and green ferries dotting the water between the islands, each setting its own course; no highway here.
+Soon I could see the Orcas hamlet of Olga a few miles away to the north, on the east side of the entrance to East Sound, with Mt.
+Constitution rising 2400 ft above it.

 The Samish would stop twice before arriving at Orcas Landing, first at Lopez Landing and then at Shaw Landing.
-Fascinated tourists stood at the rail watching the Samish dock at Lopez, the ferry attendants lowering a ramp to the car deck so vehicles, bicyclists, and pedestrians could disembark and others come aboard to take their place.
-Commotion, excitement, promise, adventure, the incredible beauty of the only partially spoiled natural world.
+Fascinated tourists stood at the rail watching the Samish dock at Lopez, the landing attendant lowering the ramp to the car deck so vehicles, bicyclists, and pedestrians could disembark and others come aboard.
+Commotion, excitement, promise, adventure, the incredible beauty of a lightly touched natural world.

-When a ferry approaches a dock, the pilot, watching from above, must take into account wind, currents, tide, and loading, different each docking.
-As the ferry approaches, the attendant on the ramp begins to lower the ramp to just above where the ferry car deck will be.
-Wing walls, a kind of catcher’s mitt, nudges the ferry to the center, and stops its forward motion.
-The ramp attendant drops lines, left and right, to the deck crew and they secure the lines to huge cleats.
-The ferry is secure and the ramp attendant can now complete lowering the ramp to the deck.
+When a ferry approaches a dock, the pilot, watching from above, must take into account wind, currents, and tide, different each docking.
+As the ferry approaches, the landing attendant begins to lower the ramp.
+Wing walls, a kind of catcher’s mitt, nudges the ferry to the center and stops its forward motion.
+The landing attendant drops lines, left and right, to the deck crew and they secure the lines to huge cleats on the ferry.
+The ferry is secure and the landing attendant can now complete lowering the ramp to the car deck.
 The crew directs passengers to begin to unload.

 Sometimes things go wrong.
-In September 1999 the Elwha ferry rammed the Orcas dock making it impossible for autos or passenger to disembark.
+In September 1999, the Elwha ferry rammed the Orcas dock making it impossible for autos to disembark.
 It took weeks to make repairs.
 In the interim only passengers, no vehicles, could come and go from Orcas by ferry.
 Barges were pressed into service to carry supply trucks from the mainland.
-I had to get to the East Coast and was able to get to SeaTac by van from Lake Union after a Kenmore float plane flew me there from Deer Harbor and then to SeaTac by van.
+I had to get to the East Coast and did – first to Lake Union by Kenmore float plane from Deer Harbor and then to SeaTac by van.

 Ten years before, the Elwha hung up on a submerged rock at Grindstone Harbor when the captain strayed too close to shore to allow a passenger to see her waterfront house.